—More than good looks, pool tile protects your liquid investment

 The material for stone tiles comes from quarried blocks of various kinds of stone.
-Slate, granite, and certain kinds of travertine are examples of stone that’s highly durable and impervious enough to serve as waterline pool tile.
+Slate, granite, and certain kinds of specially treated travertine are examples of stone that’s highly durable and impervious enough to serve as waterline pool tile.

 The quarried stone is cut into squares or rectangles.
 In some cases, the tile comes as a single, six-by-six inch piece; in others, smaller stone tiles come on sheets of mesh.